GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/getting-started.md

 :::

-Your `ChatChannelListVC` is updated and will display the newly created channel, congratulations!
+Your `ChatChannelListVC` is updated and will display the newly created channel, congratulations.

 :::tip Enabling Logs